Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 Japanese breakfast (image)

-TASTING BAR at night in Sawara
+TASTING BAR in Sawara at night

-This is the "TASTING BAR" available only to guests of Sawara Shokecho Hotel NIPPONIA.
+This is the "TASTING BAR" available only to guests of the Sawara Shokecho Hotel NIPPONIA.
 How about sake tasting before or after dinner?

 TASTING BAR